Alderfer's existence needs theory

 Alderfer's ERG Theory

 In some versions of the pyramid .
-ERG theory shows that a person works on fulfilling these needs simultaneously or separately depending on the difference of goals, status, and the environment.
-These groups align with Maslow’s levels of physiological needs, .Balises :Erg TheoryHierarchy of NeedsAlderferBalises :Existence Relatedness TheoryErg Theory Existence Needs.
+Similar to Maslow and Hertzberg, Alderfer (1969) believes that employees do have needs that must be satisfied.As he is able to fulfill existence 152 CLAYTON P. These groups align with Maslow’s levels of physiological needs, .Balises :Erg TheoryHierarchy of NeedsAlderferBalises :Existence Relatedness TheoryErg Theory Existence Needs.

 ERG Theory by Alderfer: The Key to Employee Motivation